splunk/step/scrimmages/firefire/README.md

     this.heatLayer.setLatLngs(data);

-Again, `updateView` may be called multiple times as results come in and the search is changed, so we want to ensure that we only add the heatLayer the first time the method is run.
+Again, `updateView` may be called multiple times as results come in and the search is changed, so we want to ensure that we only add the heatLayer <<RBC: monospace?>> the first time the method is run.
 We then call `setLatLngs` on the heatmap layer every time we get new data.

 ## Resizing the view<a id="orgheadline16"></a>

-Now we are building the view, but we have one more override to take care of- we need to handle resizing events.
-Happily this is pretty easy.
+Now we are building the view, but we have one more override to take care of, we need to handle resizing events.
+Happily, this is pretty easy.

     reflow: function() {
         this.map.invalidateSize(false);
     }

-The Splunk UI will call `reflow` any time the viewport changes, so we can isolate all of our resizing logic here.
-For Leaflet, this is really easy- we just need to call `invalidateSize` on the map.
+The Splunk Enterprise UI will call `reflow` any time the viewport changes, so we can isolate all of our resizing logic here.
+For Leaflet, this is really easy, we just need to call `invalidateSize` on the map.
 The `false` argument is simply to tell Leaflet that we don't want to animate the sizing.

 ## Customizing the map<a id="orgheadline17"></a>

 Our heatmap should now display.
-Try it out by running a search- [try](http://localhost:18000/en-US/app/firefire/search?q=search%2520source%253D%2522socrata_feed%253A%252F%252Fseattle_fire_response%2522%2520%257C%2520table%2520latitude%252C%2520longitude&display.page.search.mode=smart&dispatch.sample_ratio=1&earliest=-7d%2540h&latest=now&display.page.search.tab=visualizations&display.general.type=visualizations&display.visualizations.type=custom&display.visualizations.custom.type=firefire.geoheatmap&display.visualizations.custom.height=767&sid=1462909528.21)
+Try it out by running a search, [try](http://localhost:18000/en-US/app/firefire/search?q=search%2520source%253D%2522socrata_feed%253A%252F%252Fseattle_fire_response%2522%2520%257C%2520table%2520latitude%252C%2520longitude&display.page.search.mode=smart&dispatch.sample_ratio=1&earliest=-7d%2540h&latest=now&display.page.search.tab=visualizations&display.general.type=visualizations&display.visualizations.type=custom&display.visualizations.custom.type=firefire.geoheatmap&display.visualizations.custom.height=767&sid=1462909528.21)
 `source="socrata_feed://seattle_fire_response" | table latitude, longitude`
 with the 'Last 7 days' selected in the time picker.

 Now we have a heatmap working.
 This is probably good enough for an internal app, but heatmaps are very sensitive to the amount of data they are displaying.
 Too much data and you get only the maximum color levels.
-Too little and the visualization isn't visible above the base map.
+Too little and the visualization isn't distinguishable from the base map.

-To allow users of our visualization to set these properties, let's create a 'Format' menu for our visualization.
+To allow users of our visualization to set these properties, we can create a 'Format' menu for our visualization.
 We do this using an HTML file named `formatter.html` in the visualization directory.